RedHatQE/teflo/docs/users/output.rst

 provision task finishes and has additional data about the host machines created.
 The results file would include this additional data returned back from the provision task.
-This file is stored in the data folder *.results* directory named *results.yml*.
+This file is stored in the data folder *.results* directory named *{scenario descriptor file name without file extension}_results.yml*.
 This allows users to continue executing teflo tasks if run individually.
 It eliminates the need for restarting the entire scenario from the beginning.

 Below is an example emphasizing on the additional data added back to the